We honor all in-network benefits for emergency services according to the Federal No Surprise Act.

 High-risk behaviors, such as having multiple sexual partners, inconsistent condom use, and engaging in unprotected sex, significantly increase the likelihood of contracting an STD.
 Certain populations are also more susceptible to STDs, including men who have sex with men (MSM), young adults, and individuals with a history of STDs.

-It's important to recognize that anyone who is sexually active is at risk of contracting an STD, regardless of age, gender, or sexual orientation.
+It's important to recognize that anyone sexually active is at risk of contracting an STD, regardless of age, gender, or sexual orientation.
 Engaging in high-risk behaviors or having a partner who participates in such behaviors further elevates this risk.
 Public health initiatives often focus on educating these high-risk groups about the importance of regular testing and safe sex practices.

 Importance of Regular STD Testing